Kristina01111000/4Einstitute/README.md

 - Add a contact us form to the site, below the sidebar section
 - make all changes to scorecard page as on the other site, also any changes to the documentary i fixed the form, and added his email to the contact, hopefully it works!

+- make sure to update the scorecard copy when he changes it for the other site